 Ho Chi Minh is the largest city in Vietnam and a new favorite spot for nomads.
-The place is busy and chaotic and full with thousands of motorbikes.
+The place is busy and chaotic and full of thousands of motorbikes.
 The internet is mostly super-fast but can be spotty at times, and there is a growing number of coworking spaces.
-There are plenty of delicious street food stalls, a great nightlife, and affordable housing.
+There are plenty of delicious street food stalls, great nightlife, and affordable housing.

 Davao in the Philippines is known as an outsourcing paradise.
 Many freelancers, expats, and nomads are based here because of the low cost of living, good internet, and friendly locals.
 English is commonly spoken, which makes living very easy.
 The beautiful beaches are also a great benefit.